-This is a studio course which builds on the foundation of basic techniques in intaglio and relief, or lithography and serigraphy.
+In this studio course, students develop the basic techniques in intaglio and relief.
 A personal approach to image making is required, while emphasizing editioned prints.
 Students may focus their study in one or more of the printmaking processes.

 PRNT2000 Printmaking and Photo Based Methods 3 42.0 Hours